A Braestone Christmas Carol

 We’re having a drink - Old Fashioned for Sue and a whisky for me.
 She reads her Kindle and I thumb a tattered copy of Dickens’ A Christmas Carol.

-But A Christmas Carol is stuck in my head.
-I’m a sucker for the story – in its many versions and adaptations in print, on screen, or on stage.
-Upon our walk each person becomes as gentle a soul as Bob Cratchit or adorable as Tiny Tim.
+But I’m a little distracted.
+You see, A Christmas Carol is stuck in my head.
+I’m a sucker for the story – in its many versions and adaptations in print, on screen, or on stage – and on our walk each person we meet becomes a gentle Bob Cratchit or an adorable Tiny Tim.

-So I recall past performances to hold him in my imagination: There’s Bill Murray, Scrooge McDuck… Michael Caine alongside Kermit...
+And I recall past Scrooge performances: There’s Bill Murray, Scrooge McDuck… Michael Caine alongside Kermit...
 Even The Fonz starred in a version filmed in Elora, Ontario.
 My personal favourite is, of course, Alistair Sim.

-Their portrayals are memorable because a most despicable man – void of humour, grace or self-awareness – is transformed into the very definition of Christmas warmth and generosity.
+Their performances are memorable because of the transformations: A most despicable curmudgeon – void of love, grace, or the ability to see others – is transformed into a giggling, sensitive, selfless man - the very definition of Christmas warmth and generosity.

-And it’s the ghosts that are the drivers of transformation – 3 visits – from the Past, the Present and Christmas to come.
-They are bridges between this world and the next – between our automatic routines and deeper reflections.
+It’s the ghosts that are the drivers of this transformation – 3 visits – from the Past, the Present and Christmas to come.
+They are bridges between this world and the next – between our automatic, unthinking routines and deeper reflection.

 Before leaving Scrooge, the Ghost of Christmas Present reveals two feral children hiding under his cloak.
 He calls them Ignorance and Want – his sharpest warning to Ebenezer.

-Ignorance & Want – seem to have new relevance in 2020.
+Ignorance & Want – seem to have new relevance these days.

 Dickens’ message is simple enough – and that’s what makes it so powerful.
-I think he wants us to see the Ebenezer within.
-I am moved by the storyline because I’ve had such Scroogian thoughts - self-absorbed, self-pitying, and reckless.
+He wants us to study and see clearly the Ebenezer within.
+This is the storyline that moves me every time because I’ve had Scroogian thoughts - self-absorbed and self-pitying.
+I reflect upon where I am on a journey of transormation.

-But stories of transformation can reinforce our faith – and as we return home from our promenade - I am filled with new determination to not waste the grueling lessons of this year.
+Because stories of transformation can reinforce our faith – and as Sue, Ruby, and I return home from our promenade - I am filled with new hope that we might find ways to pass on the treasures of the past and to share the pearls of our personal transformations.

 - 30 -